We’ve all been there.

 Tips for dealing with cravings

-Now that we’ve discussed what craving synonyms are, the definition of craving, different types of cravings, and what causes them, let’s talk about how to deal with cravings.
+Now that we’ve discussed craving synonyms, the definition of craving, different types of cravings, and what causes them, let’s discuss how to deal with cravings.

-If you have a physical craving, the best way to deal with it is to satisfy the craving.
+If you have a physical craving, the best way to deal with it is to satisfy it.
 For example, if you’re hungry, eat something!

 Or, if you’re thirsty, drink some water.
 If you’re tired, take a nap.